-If you operate your business predominately in the improver mode, you are focused on using your company as a means to improve the world.
-Your overarching motto is: morally correct companies will be rewarded when working on a noble cause.
+If you operate your business predominately in the Improver mode, you focus on using your company as a means to improve the world.
+Your overarching motto is: Morally correct companies will be rewarded when working on a noble cause.
 Improvers have an unwavering ability to run their business with high integrity and ethics.

 Personality alert: Be aware of your tendency to be a perfectionist and over-critical of employees and customers.

 This business personality type will provide an extremely high level of assistance and advice to customers.
-The advisor's motto is: the customer is right and we must do everything to please them.
-Companies built by advisors become customer focused.
+The Adviser's motto is: The customer is right and we must do everything to please them.
+Companies built by Advisers become customer focused.

-Personality alert: Advisors can become totally focused on the needs of their business and customers that they may ignore their own needs and ultimately burn out.
+Personality alert: Advisers can become totally focused on the needs of their business and customers that they may ignore their own needs and ultimately burn out.